OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -
 -

-# Part I: Modifying the Robot Car for Python Control
+# Part II: Modifying the Robot Car for Python Control

 -
 -

+Ok... in the previous Part I we built the robot car, installed software on it, and tried out its many features.

+Ok.... time to move forward now....

 Saddle up!!
 Let's get going on the most exciting part of our journey....